hannutt/Finance-App-Tkinter-Gui/README.md

-# Stock-dividend and Crypto currency value search
+# Stock, dividend, Crypto currency and stock indexes value search

 Put the KurssiHaku.png and KryptoHaku.png -files in the same folder with KurssihakuV2.py file. the The png-files are used as an icons in the program.